vezzolter/DSA/DataStructures/Stack/Stack.md

 ## Some of the Most Well-Known Use Cases
 - **Call Stack** — stack is used in programming languages to keep track of function calls.
 Whenever function is called its respective information is pushed onto the call stack, and when function returns it is popped off from the stack.
-- **Exception Handling** — stack is invloved in exception handling mechanisms to propagate and handle exceptions.
+- **Exception Handling** — stack is involved in exception handling mechanisms to propagate and handle exceptions.
 Technique known as stack unwinding implies the process of stack "unwound" or traversal backwards to find the appropriate exception handler.
 - **Backtracking Algorithms** — stack is used in backtracking algorithms to keep track of the current path or state.
 Whenever those algorithms reach a dead-end, they can backtrack by popping elements off the stack.
 - **Undo Mechanics** — stack is used in different applications to implement undo functionality.
 Each action performed is recorded as an operation on the stack, allowing to undo certain actions by popping off the stack in reverse order.
 - **Expression Evaluation** — stack is used in reverse Polish notation to evaluate expressions.
 It helps to track the order of operations allowing to evaluate the result linearly; e.g. the conventional notation expression $3-4+5$ in Polish becomes $34-5+$, adding each entity sequentially to the stack.